cp6/corbp/README.md

-corbp is a self-made, self-hosted web application for archiving and displaying images with exif data from many locations taken by camera, drone and phone.
+corbp is a self-made, self-hosted web application for archiving and displaying images with their exif data from many locations taken by many devices such as camera, drone and phone.

-This media is then displayed in a fast, highly informal and SEO focused layout.
+These images are displayed in a fast, highly informal and SEO focused layout.

-With a backend of PHP Laravel and frontend of React js with Tailwind CSS light and dark mode.
+Built on a backend of PHP Laravel and frontend of React js with Tailwind CSS light and dark mode.

+SSR will be in use for SEO + search engine Crawling benefits.

+Image shrinking, compression and watermarking done through a queue system.

 ## NOTE This is a work in progress

-SSR will be in use for SEO + search engine Crawling benefits